shuangerli/RFM/README.md

 Please use `run -h` to see instructions.

-For an example of the pipeline process, try `run -example`
+For an example of the pipeline process, try `run -example`.

 Note: